robert-laws/2021-html-css-challenges/working-projects/current/good-garms/README.md

 ## Designing with Components in Mind

-The approach taken in this challenge is to break down the elements on the website into their basic components and build up from there.
+The approach taken in this challenge is to analyze the website design and look for instances where elements are used within an atomic design pattern.
+This includes identifying elements in the design that are used as atoms as well as more complex combination of elements that can be identified as molecules and organisms.
+Analyzing the design in this way will help identify where there are foundational elements and combinations that can be used to build more complex parts of the website.

 <!-- Web Accessibility Initiative - Accessible Rich Internet Applications -->